itsnotthetim/FRA532_LAB1/src/ackermann_controller/Tim_LAB1-3_README.md

 ```
 ## Tuning Configurations and Results

-We tested five different settings for **Q** and recorded the errors.
-Here are the results:
+We tested five different settings for **Q** with Ackerman steering type: Double-track model and recorded the errors for demonstrated how to tune the matrix Q. Here are the results:

 ### 1. Initial Configuration